Get 80% off your plan for your first 3 months*

 When is the SBSCH closing?

-The ATO’s Small Business Superannuation Clearing House (SBSCH) will close on 1 July 2026.
-Existing users can keep using the service until 30 June 2026, but will need to find an alternative way to make their super contributions after.
-New registrations will no longer be accepted after 1 October 2025.
+The SBSCH will close on 1 July 2026.
+Existing users can continue using the service until 11:59 pm AEST on 30 June 2026, but you'll need an alternative method to pay super contributions after that date.

 For the latest updates, visit the ATO website.